Dino-Martinez/starlitejs/README.md

 # Documentation

-Below is a some simple documentation about our general classes
+Below is some simple documentation about our general classes

 ## Creating a Scene